Our Complaints Policy

 If you remain dissatisfied

-If you are eligible under the Legal Ombudsman’s current criteria, you may refer your complaint to the Legal Ombudsman after we have issued our final response.
+If you are eligible under the Legal Ombudsman’s current criteria, you may refer your complaint to the Legal Ombudsman if we are unable to resolve your complaint ourselves.
+The Legal Ombudsman will usually expect you to have tried to resolve your complaint with us first.

-Eligibility is determined by Legal Ombudsman rules, which are subject to change, and most of our clients — being corporate or institutional clients — will not qualify.
+Eligibility is determined by the Legal Ombudsman’s rules, which are subject to change.
+As most of our clients are business, corporate or institutional clients, many will not be eligible to complain to the Legal Ombudsman.
+For example, a business client will generally need to fall within the Legal Ombudsman’s eligible categories, such as being a micro-enterprise at the relevant time.
 You may check eligibility using the Legal Ombudsman’s online complaint checker or contact them directly:

 Legal Ombudsman, PO Box 6167, Slough SL1 0EH